 Although Chile produces less wine than Argentina, it started focusing on high quality output before its neighbor, and as such its wines are better known internationally.

-Chile has made carmenere – an ancient European grape, which has long since fallen out of favour in the old world – its own.
-Even in Chile it was long presumed to a hybrid of merlot – due to its similarities on the vine with its famous cousin – but recent DNA testing has disproved this.
-Chile is by far the biggest producer of carmenere, and although it is mainly used in blends, Chilean wineries are now starting to produce it as a varietal with incredible success
+Chile has made Carmenere – an ancient European grape, which had fallen out of favour in the old world – its own.
+Even in Chile it was long presumed to be a hybrid of Merlot – due to its similarities on the vine with its famous cousin – but recent DNA testing has disproved this.
+Chile is by far the biggest producer of Carmenere, and although it is mainly used in blends, Chilean wineries are now starting to produce it as a varietal with incredible success.

 Chile is a long, thin country, and its wine producing regions are all wedged between the Pacific Ocean and the Andes mountains in a north-south band that extends about 500 miles.
 This incorporates 14 different valleys, each of which has its own unique terroir.

 Among the most famous regions are the Maipo Valley (nearest to Santiago and great for Cabernet Sauvignons); the Casablanca Valley (west of Santiago and famous for cool climate whites); and the Colchagua Valley (south of Santiago with a warmer climate which yields fantastic reds.

 If you want to know more, here is a very in-depth article about Chile’s wine regions.